Dichlorvos: Use

 Dichlorvos is effective against mushroom flies, aphids, spider mites, caterpillars, thrips, and whiteflies in greenhouses and in outdoor crops.
 It is also used in the milling and grain handling industries and to treat a variety of parasitic worm infections in animals and humans.
 It is fed to livestock to control botfly larvae in manure.
 It acts against insects as both a contact poison and an ingested poison.
 It is available as an aerosol and soluble concentrate.
 It is also used in pet flea collars and "no-pest strips" in the form of a pesticide-impregnated plastic; this material has been available to households since 1964 and has been the source of some concern, partly due to misuse.

 Properties

 Dichlorvos is a colourless liquid with aromatic odour.
 Its density is 1.425 g/cm3 at 25 C, melting point below −60 C and a boiling point of 140 C at 27 hPa.
 Dichlorvos is soluble in water.

 Mechanism of action

 Dichlorvos, like other organophosphate insecticides, inhibits acetylcholinesterase, associated with the nervous systems of insects.
 Evidence for other modes of action, applicable to higher animals, have been presented.
-It is claimed to damage DNA of insects.
+It is said to damage DNA of insects.